Matthews' late goal lifts Maple Leafs past Islanders, 5-4 - Philly

 Anthony Beauvillier had a goal and an assist, and Johnny Boychuk, Brock Nelson and John Tavares also scored for the Islanders, who lost for the 15th time in 18 games (3-11-4).
 Jordan Eberle had two assists and Christopher Gibson finished with 27 saves.

-On the go-ahead goal, Matthews deflected William Nylander's shot in front off Gibson for his 31st of the season.
+"It was a good hockey game," Islanders coach Doug Weight said.
+"It was exciting and really, for a 5-4 game it was pretty well-played. ...
+Yeah, a little bit of puck luck would be nice.
+It was a heck of a game.
+Guys battled but just fell short."

-Van Riemsdyk gave the Maple Leafs their first lead of the game - at 4-3 - as he put in the rebound of a shot by Ron Hainsey for his 36th at 2:01 of the third.
+Van Riemsdyk gave the Maple Leafs their first lead of the game - at 4-3 - as he put in the rebound for his 36th at 2:01 of the third.

-Tavares tied the score for the fourth time as he got the puck at the right doorstep and beat Anderson for his 34th on a power play at 6:28.
+Tavares tied it for the fourth time as he beat Andersen from the right doorstep for his 34th at 6:28.
 Tavares now has 80 points, reaching that number for the first time since he had 86 in 2014-15.

+"We didn't want the puck in our net as much as it was tonight," Maple Leafs coach Mike Babcock said.
+"That's the way it went and we just had to find a way to keep grinding."

-Trailing 2-1 after one period, the Maple Leafs picked up their intensity in the second and tied the score at 7:52 as Zaitsev's pass deflected off Islanders forward Mathew Barzal's stick and past Gibson for the defenseman's fifth.
+Trailing 2-1 after one period, the Maple Leafs tied the score at 7:52 of the second as Zaitsev's pass deflected off Islanders forward Mathew Barzal's stick and past Gibson for the defenseman's fifth.

-Nelson put New York back in front on an odd-man rush as he got a pass across the slot from Andrew Ladd and fired it from the right facceoff dot past Andersen for his 19th with 9:15 left in the middle period.
+Nelson put New York back in front on an odd-man rush as he got a pass across the slot from Andrew Ladd and beat Andersen from the right faceoff dot for his 19th with 9:15 left.

-Marner then tied it again as he deflected Jake Gardiner's shot in front past Gibson for his 22nd with 2:42 to go in the second.
+Marner then tied it again as he deflected Jake Gardiner's shot in front for his 22nd with 2:42 to go in the second.

 Beauvillier got the Islanders on the scoreboard with just under eight minutes remaining in the first.
 Eberle got the puck near the left side of the goal, skated to the corner and sent a pass in front to Beauvillier, who put it past Andersen for his 18th.
 The goal withstood a Maple Leafs challenge for goalie interference.